Learn and Plan | What type of annuity is right for me?

 Choosing the type of annuity that will fit into your retirement plan is based upon many factors, examples include when you plan to retire, your risk tolerance, and your financial goals.
 If you’re early in your career, you may be seeking growth potential to help build your nest egg for the future.
 If retirement is right around the corner, your focus may be on creating an income stream and leaving a legacy.
 A financial professional can help you to explore the benefits and limitations for annuities and their options to determine which one may be right for you.
 Supplementing your income plan with an annuity may help you create lasting retirement savings and offer more financial security.

 1 Under current law, annuities grow tax deferred.
 An annuity is not required for tax deferral in qualified plans.
 Annuities may be subject to taxation during the income or withdrawal phase.
-Neither North American Company for Life and Health Insurance, nor any financial professionals acting on its behalf, should be viewed as providing legal, tax or investment advice.
+Neither Midland National Life Insurance Company, nor any financial professionals acting on its behalf, should be viewed as providing legal, tax or investment advice.
 You should consult with and rely on your own qualified tax professional.

 2 Fixed index annuities are not a direct investment in the stock market.
 They are long term insurance products with guarantees backed by the issuing company.
 They provide the potential for interest to be credited based in part on the performance of specific indices, without the risk of loss of premium due to market downturns or fluctuation.
 Although fixed index annuities guarantee no loss of premium due to market downturns, deductions from the accumulation value for optional benefit riders or strategy fees or charges associated with allocations to enhanced crediting methods could exceed interest credited to the accumulation value, which would result in loss of premium.
 They may not be appropriate for all clients.
 Interest credits to a fixed index annuity will not mirror the actual performance of the relevant index.